benthomasson/ftl-mcp/PROMPTS.md

 *Updated FTL integration to use the ftl-modules package dynamically instead of hard-coded module paths.
 Added get_ftl_modules_path() function to discover the ftl_modules package location using Python import mechanism.
 Updated FTLExecutor to use ftl_modules directory with fallback to faster_than_light test modules.
 Added comprehensive error handling and logging for module path discovery.
 Updated documentation to reflect ftl_modules dependency.
 All 46 tests pass with the new dynamic module discovery.
 The user added test modules to ftl-modules package to support existing tests.*

+## 41. Secrets Management Request

+**Prompt:** "Add a secrets manager to the mcp server that hides secrets from Claude code.
+What would be the best way to load secrets to keep them safe?"

+*Implemented comprehensive secrets management system that securely handles sensitive data like API keys, passwords, and SSH credentials.
+Created SecretsManager class with multiple secure loading methods: environment variables (most secure), encrypted files with Fernet encryption, and runtime secrets (for testing only).
+Added 4 MCP tools: get_secrets_status() (safe), check_secret_exists() (safe), set_runtime_secret() (INSECURE - warns users), and save_secrets_to_file().
+Integrated secrets into Ansible automation for SSH credentials.
+Added cryptography dependency and 14 comprehensive tests.
+Secrets are never exposed through MCP tools or logs (except set_runtime_secret which explicitly warns).
+Updated test count to 60.
+Updated documentation with security best practices and usage examples.*

+## 42. Remove Insecure MCP Tools Request

+**Prompt:** "Remove the set_runtime_secret and save_secrets_to_file mcp tools, tests, and references to them in documentation."

+*Successfully removed the two insecure MCP tools (set_runtime_secret and save_secrets_to_file) from server.py along with their related tests from test_secrets.py.
+Updated all documentation in README.md and CLAUDE.md to remove references to the removed tools.
+Fixed a remaining reference in server.py loading instructions.
+The secrets management system now contains only secure tools that don't expose secret values: get_secrets_status() and check_secret_exists().
+Updated test count from 60 to 58 tests.
+All tests pass successfully.*

+## 43. Add Reload Secrets Tool Request

+**Prompt:** "Add a reload secrets mcp.tool that reloads secrets from the environment or the encrypted file."

+*Added reload_secrets MCP tool that clears all existing secrets and reloads them fresh from environment variables and encrypted files.
+Created SecretsManager.reload_secrets() method with simplified logic that doesn't preserve runtime secrets.
+Added comprehensive testing with 4 new tests covering basic reload functionality, environment variable handling, and MCP tool integration.
+Updated documentation in README.md and CLAUDE.md to include the new tool.
+Updated test count to 62 tests.
+The tool allows users to refresh secrets when external sources are updated without restarting the MCP server.*

+## 44. Simplify Reload Logic Request

+**Prompt:** "Don't preserve runtime secrets.
+We don't need that feature."

+*Simplified the reload_secrets implementation to clear all secrets and reload only from external sources (environment variables and encrypted files).
+Removed complex logic for preserving runtime secrets, making the code cleaner and behavior more predictable.
+Updated tests to match the simplified behavior where runtime secrets are not preserved after reload.
+All 62 tests pass with the streamlined implementation.*

 ---

 ## Project Evolution Summary